Field-level likelihood for projected fields: Evolved projected fields from initial projected fields

 We now consider the ratio between the mean projected and projected-only modes

 where index $m$ corresponds to the mean evolved projected field and index $e$ to the non-linear evolved projected field.
-The evolution of the former is tracer by Equation \ref{eq:key}, while the latter is simply $\mathcal{Z}(\Delta_0,t)$ giving a the exponential suppression as all that remains.
+The evolution of the former is tracer by Equation \ref{eq:key}, while the latter is simply $\mathcal{Z}(\Delta_0,t)$ giving the exponential suppression as all that remains.

 In Figure \ref{fig:suppr} we plot simulation results together with theoretical expectations.
-We find that the phenomenologically the model works very well, the Gaussian suppression is well supported by the data down to the non-linear scales we can measure.
+We find that phenomenologically the model works very well, the Gaussian suppression is well supported by the data down to the non-linear scales we can measure.
 We also see that our correction to Zeldovich term is significant and improves agreement with theory.
-We find that after taking into account the growth factor, the suppression is predicted to be $\Sigma^2= 264,103, 25.1$\,Mpc/$h^2$ at redshifts $z=3, 1, 0$ respectively.
-The measurement are $246$ (7\% accurate), 84 (20\% accurate) and 17.13 (30\% accurate) Mpc/$h^2$ at the same redshifts.
+We find that after taking into account the growth factor, the suppression is predicted to be $\Sigma^2= 25.1,\,9.3,\,2.5$\,Mpc/$h^2$ at redshifts $z=0,\,1,\,3$ respectively.
+Fitting the Gaussian form of Equation \ref{eq:plot} to the measured ratio $P_{me}/P_{ee}$ of the simulation suite gives $\Sigma^2\approx 17.2,\,7.2,\,2.2$\,Mpc/$h^2$ at the same redshifts.